 Don’t let yourself be misled by the word “rural” here.
 The first picture that the word “rural” brings in your mind might be backward and impoverished villages.
 But this itinerary is totally opposite.
 This trip will amaze you by the rich and lavish history of India.
 Of course, there will be travel through some villages but these are historic villages, which used to be old kingdoms.
 Pamper yourself at some of the most exquisite heritage hotels of India, which used to be old palaces, forts and mansions now turned to luxury hotels.
 The villages like Bharatpur, Rohet Garh and Deogarh are some very off-beat destinations, which are not thronged by regular tourists.
 The lesser crowd adds to the rural charms of these locations.
 You will also get to explore some other most popular attractions of India, like Taj Mahal at Agra, Amber Fort at Jaipur, Mehrangarh Fort at Jodhpur and Lake Pichola at Udaipur.
 With the English speaking guides for all sightseeing and entry passes covered for all the monuments, you can just sit back and do what you came here for – explore and experience the best of India.

-Enjoy a scrumptious breakfast to start your day.
-Then head out for exploring Delhi.
+Enjoy a scrumptious breakfast to start your day of sightseeing in Delhi.
 A mixture of history with a taste of everyday Delhi, today’s itinerary covers all aspects of this former capital of the Mughal Empire.
-Stop off at the UNESCO World Heritage sites, Humayun’s Tomb.
-Built in 1570, it is of particular cultural significance as it was the first garden-tomb on the Indian subcontinent.
+Stop off at the UNESCO World Heritage site, Humayun’s Tomb.
+Built-in 1570, it is of particular cultural significance as it was the first garden-tomb on the Indian subcontinent.
 Then visit the magnificent Jama Masjid, the largest mosque in India built by Mughal Emperor Shah Jahan between 1644 and 1656.
 After that visit the bustling Chandni Chowk – one of the oldest and busiest markets in Old Delhi.
-Enjoy an eco-friendly rickshaw ride at Chandni Chowk, and feel like a local.
-After that visit the towering Qutub Minar (a UNESCO World Heritage Site), a 73-metre (239.5 feet) tall tapering tower of five storeys.
-Qutb ud Din Aibak, founder of the Delhi Sultanate, started construction of the Qutb Minar's first storey around 1192.
+Enjoy a rickshaw ride at Chandni Chowk.
+Later visit the towering Qutub Minar (a UNESCO World Heritage Site), a 73-metre (239.5 feet) tall tapering tower of five storeys.
+Qutb ud Din Aibak, the founder of the Delhi Sultanate, started construction of the Qutb Minar's first storey around 1192.

-Afterwards visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship, in Delhi, India and known for its association with the eighth Sikh Guru – Guru Har Krishan, as well as the pool inside its complex, known as the "Sarovar."
+Afterwards visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship in Delhi and known for its association with the eighth Sikh Guru, Guru Har Krishan.
+There is also a sacred pool inside its complex, known as the "Sarovar."

-Have dinner at a nice restaurant.
-Overnight stay will be at hotel in Delhi.
+Have dinner at a nice restaurant and then reach back at the hotel.
+Overnight stay will be at the hotel in Delhi.

 Meals: Breakfast & Dinner

-After breakfast, check out from hotel & head towards Agra.
+After breakfast, check out from the hotel & head towards Agra.
 Welcome to the city of Wonder… because it’s the place of Taj Mahal – one of the seven wonders of the world.
-Pictures of Taj Mahal don’t do the complete justice to its magnificence.
+Pictures of the Taj Mahal don’t do the complete justice to its magnificence.
 It’s an epitome and symbol of love.
 You got to be here to feel your jaws drop.
 Agra used to be the historic capital of the Mughal empire.

 Reach Agra by afternoon.
 Have lunch at a nice restaurant.
-Check-in at hotel and freshen up.
+Check-in at the hotel and freshen up.
 In the late afternoon visit Agra Fort, a historical fort, which remained the main residence of the Mughal emperors till 1638.
 Walking through courtyard after courtyard of this palatial red-sandstone and marble fortress, your amazement keeps growing as you hear about the history of this fort from the guide.
 In the evening visit the local market to get the true essence of Agra city.
-Overnight stay will be at hotel in Agra.
+Overnight stay will be at a hotel in Agra.

 Meals: Breakfast & Lunch